joemoose/dungeoneers.d20/docs/appendix-e-advancement.md

 The goal of an Expedition is most often to learn about a mysterious environment, evade a potent threat, or seek out mysterious artifacts.

 A successful expedition is one that returns to Civilisation with something to show for it.
-This could be a lost relic, a terrible secret, or just a good story.
+This could be a lost relic, a terrible secret, treasure, or just a good story.

 ## Experience Levels